 Halloween Lunch Ideas for Kids

-I love finding cute and funny Halloween knock-knock jokes, and writing them on a Halloween napkin, and then slipping a new on in my daughter’s lunchbox every day of October!
+I love finding cute and funny Halloween knock-knock jokes and writing them on a Halloween napkin, and then slipping a new one in my daughter’s lunchbox every day of October!
 Check out this free Halloween jokes printable from Skip to My Lou!

 Sometimes I even switch it out with an educational fact about the history of Halloween.

-This Mummy Sandwich is surprisingly simple to make, with just the right amount of boo!
+This Mummy Sandwich from the Kids Activities Blog is surprisingly simple to make, with just the right amount of boo!

 Foodlets‘ String Cheese Witches’ Brooms are so cute and so easy to make!